anna099/hegel/culture/6-faith-insight.md

    subject can only access this inner if it gives way to self-reflection -- that is (and here is Hegel's third perspective on faith), if it sustains a relationship to pure insight.[^104]

+2. *Pure Insight*

+   The word 'insight', as well as the German 'Einsicht', can be read literally: it is an inward seeing.
+But inwards into what?
+One can see into the object of one's sight, or into oneself reflectively.
+In the case of 'pure insight', as Hegel describes it, both of these modes are carried out simultaneously.
+By casting a scrutinising look at its object -- that is, faith -- pure insight also comes to look inwards (more precisely, into the modern alienated self as such) and turn its scrutiny into dissolution; insight unmasks faith and reveals it to be a superstition.[^105] This is why, as Gadamer has recognised, insight 'involves an escape':

+   > Insight is more than the knowledge of this or that situation.
+It always
+   > involves an escape from something that had deceived us and held us captive.
+   > Thus insight always involves an element of self-knowledge and constitutes a
+   > necessary side of what we called experience in the proper sense.
+Insight is
+   > something we come to.
+It too is ultimately part of the vocation of
+   > man---i.e., to be discerning and insightful.[^106]

+   'It too is ultimately part of the vocation of man': indeed, pure insight has practical motivations insofar as, like faith, it is a defence mechanism; the two are 'shadow brothers', in Comay's words.
+Their difference lies in *how* they defend themselves against their alienation: while faith fled from the world, insight 'directs itself against it' with relentless criticism.[^107] In this way, the subject of pure insight has the paradigmatic position of a social critic: they are both inside society and outside of it, alienated from that which they are thrown into.

+   Faith was previously defined as having content with no self-reflection; we can conversely define pure insight as self-reflection without content.
+It is pure consciousness in the form of a 'restless movement' of being-for-itself.[^108] Just as he did with faith, Hegel analyses pure insight from three perspectives: as it is in and for itself, in its relation to actuality, and in relation to faith.

+   As mentioned above, while faith is a form of consciousness, pure insight is a form of *self*-consciousness: where faith apprehended the 'absolute essence' of the faith-world, pure insight comprehends itself as an 'absolute *self*'.[^109] This is a high achievement of reason; where reason in the fifth chapter was only the *certainty* of being 'all truth', pure insight reaches actual *knowledge* of itself as all truth.
+This knowledge is established through a rigorous process of conceptualising: that is, annulling the self-sufficiency of anything that is not self-consciousness by revealing such things to be mere acts and figments of self-consciousness -- in other words, *concepts*.
+Insight works to reveal that the activity of faith is not apprehension but projection -- which, as phenomenological observers, we knew all along.
+Insightful self-consciousness thus undermines everything that is not itself.
+It comes to recognise itself as the truth -- and thus finally fulfil the project of reason -- precisely be reducing to falsehood everything that is other to it.
+Moreover, in revealing that faith was wrong not for apprehending the wrong God, or the right God in the wrong way, but by *failing to think properly*, insight exposes it as a self-imposed lack of independence.
+Therein is the first sign that Kant was right to identify the Enlightenment (which grows out of pure insight) as the overcoming of 'self-incurred minority'.[^110]

+   The fact that conceptualising is a *process* is crucial: insight is not immediately given but is a project that must be realised.
+The aim of this project is to conceptualise all of actuality, rendering all things of the world 'into one concept': namely, the absolute self.[^111] The differences of cultural actuality which 'in mutual forcibleness and confusion ... fight and deceive each other' will thus be flattened.
+Not only the beliefs of faith, but all claims of culturation, all social essences, ambitions and promises of wealth or power -- all these will be revealed, deep down, to be aspects of self-consciousness.
+In its first appearance, Hegel explains, pure insight was still 'singularly individual'; here we might think of Descartes' *Meditations*, wherein insight is individual enough to be carried out alone in one's living room.
+We might also think of the name of young Rameau's philosophical opponent: 'moi'.
+But the overall project of insight, being rational and thus allowing for no unconceptualised remainder, aims for universality.
+'Pure insight is supposed to be the possession of all self-consciousnesses'.[^112] Insight aims for universal selfhood -- not in a relativist, *laissez faire* way, which would amount to a return to the spiritual animal kingdom and the various estates of culture, but in the sense of establishing a new kind of modern individual who is engaged in a life of comprehensive thought and who has, in Kant's words, 'cast off the yoke of minority'.[^113] This is why insight aims for *one* concept to unify all the others; if it is possible to conceptualise *everything* under the rubric of 'absolute self', it is possible for *everyone* to have worked through and against the disruption of cultural actuality.
+'This pure insight is thus the spirit that calls out to every consciousness: *Be for yourselves* what you all are *in yourselves* -- *rational*.'[^114]